 While I was studying at University I had a part-time job working in the Gift Registry at Grace Bros (yep, it was that long ago that it was still called Grace Bros!).
-I worked with a really lovely lady called Josephine who made coming to work so much fun.
+I worked with a really lovely lady who made coming to work so much fun.

 We lost touch and I thought about her over the years and I finally decided to see if I could find her on social media.
 Instead I found her daughter, Jacqueline, and I was so excited to read of her success.

-So I got back in touch with Josephine, had a lovely catch up and approached Jacqueline for an interview as she truly fits the 'Inspiring Women' title.
+So I got back in touch with my friend, had a lovely catch up and approached Jacqueline for an interview as she truly fits the 'Inspiring Women' title.
 A mother to 2 young children, Jacqueline also works full-time, is an award-winning children's book author and supports and assists other creatives through her initiative Story Creators Community.
 Talk about following your dreams!

 Tell us about Jacqueline de Rose-Ahern – who are you and what do you do?